paumih/custom-object-detection/README.md

 4. The base config for the model can be found inside the configs/tf2 folder.
 It needs to be changed to point to the custom data and pretrained weights.
-Some training parameters also need to be changed.
-Copy this config file in the training directory
+Some training parameters also need to be changed. **Copy this config file in the training directory**

-5.

 <h3>4.Train the model</h3>
 From the object detection folder execute: python model_main_tf2.py \
-    --pipeline_config_path=training/ssd_efficientdet_d0_512x512_coco17_tpu-8.config \
+    --pipeline_config_path=training/  ssd_efficientdet_d0_512x512_coco17_tpu-8.config \
     --model_dir=training/training_model_outputs \
-    --checkpoint_every_n=20
+    --checkpoint_every_n=20 \
     --alsologtostderr

-checkpoint_every_n=20, means that every 20 iterations, a checkpoint will be saved training/training_model_outputs <- DOES NOT have to be an existing directory **TensorBoard** navigating to the **object_detection directory** and typing tensorboard --logdir=training/training_model_outputs/train
++ checkpoint_every_n=20, means that every 20 iterations, a checkpoint will be saved
++ training/training_model_outputs <- DOES NOT have to be an existing directory

+**TensorBoard**
+navigating to the **object_detection directory** and typing tensorboard --logdir=training/training_model_outputs/train